 Moreover, our students’ arduous work in the Innovation Hub has been recognised nationally and internationally.

 Teams are always encouraged to make improvements, adding whatever they deem worthy to their initial design.
 With a final product, the teams test and race their cars.
 Once a team completes their vehicle, the best one is hoisted into the Innovation Hub showroom on the roof of the building, displayed for the next academic year.
 All other cars are recycled almost entirely, and materials are reused for the next group of students who will experience this one-of-a-kind learning experience that will prepare them for life after school.

 At the British School of Bucharest, organising student-only trips is traditional.
 However, to broaden the scope of student enrichment, we have taken things up a notch and designed a once-in-a-lifetime trip to Lapland in Winter, where our students get to test the vehicles created in Project Zephyr.
-Furthermore, it’s a unique educational experience centred around climate change.
+Furthermore, it’s a unique educational experience centred around sustainability.
 The Arctic is the most rapidly affected region on earth by climate change – by immersing oneself into this magical yet fragile environment, one can get a better understanding behind the effects of today’s technologies as well as gain inspiration about what innovations may improve future outcomes.